 As with the bean sprouts above, it would be almost impossible to juice leafy green vegetables using a centrifugal juicer and hoping to get much juice out of them.

 Feeding the vegetables into the chute was easy with the help of the food pusher.

 The juice yield is acceptable for a slow juicer in this range.
 The result was a green juice that was rich and concentrated.

-As with most vertical slow juicers, I find that you can improve the juice yield by alternately feeding different fruits/vegetables, as the various composition seem to help squeeze more juice out of each other.
+As with most vertical slow juicers, we find that you can improve the juice yield by alternately feeding different fruits/vegetables, as the various composition seem to help squeeze more juice out of each other.

 Juicing Celery and Cucumber

 As mentioned above, when there is a variety of produce fed alternately into the juicer, the pulp tends to be dryer.
 This was a combo of celery, cucumber and green apples.
 The juice yield was good and tasted smooth and rich.
-I liked the result.
+We liked the result.

 Easy Assembly and Wash-Up